sodiumhalogenteam/git-emoji-commit/README.md

 - [ ] account for entry with an option but no message - \$`gec --[option]`
 - [ ] refactor emoji option prompt
+- [ ] check what version user has, prompt for update if old